Koszul Feynman Categories: From Permutohedra to Simplices Revisited.

 We then define $C_\ast(P_n)\to \Sigma^{n}C_\ast(\phi)$ by sending $\alpha$ to $\mathsf{t}_\alpha$ if $\mathsf{t}_\alpha \in C_{r-n}(\phi)$ and to $0$ otherwise.
 Intuitively, each vertex of $\mathsf{t}_\alpha$ is labeled by a composition of morphisms $\phi_{\sigma, \sigma^{-1}(i)}$ and so specifies a partition of $\oneton$.
 The map is non-zero precisely when this partition agrees with $\alpha$ and is zero if it is finer than $\alpha$.

-This map is clearly surjective and preserves width.
+This map is surjective and preserves width.
 Let's show this map is dg.
 First, suppose $\alpha$ maps to $0$.
 Then the partition of $\oneton$ given by the vertex labels of $\mathsf{t}_\alpha$ is finer than $\alpha$.
 In this case all differential terms of $\alpha$ also map to $0$, with one possible exception.
 Namely, if $\mathsf{t}_\alpha$ has exactly one additional block, then there are two terms in $d(\alpha)$ whose image is non-zero.
 They are given by splitting the block of $\alpha$ according to $\mathsf{t}_\alpha$ in both possible orders.
 However, since these map to the same tree but with a transposed edge order, their sum maps to zero as desired.

 Now consider an $\alpha$ which does not map to $0$.
-Clearly every term of $d(\mathsf{t}_\alpha)$ corresponds to a unique term in $d(\alpha)$.
-Conversely any terms in $d(\alpha)$ which do not appear in $d(\mathsf{t}_\alpha)$ must map to zero.
-Indeed, any such differential term in $d(\alpha)$ sub-divides a block and if such a term maps to something non-zero then, considering a total order on this block compatible with this sub-division, it must be the case that the two sub-blocks are joined by an edge in the associated tree, and hence correspond to a term in $d(\mathsf{t}_\alpha)$.
+On the one hand, every term of $d(\mathsf{t}_\alpha)$ corresponds to a unique term in $d(\alpha)$.
+Conversely terms in $d(\alpha)$ which do not appear in $d(\mathsf{t}_\alpha)$ must map to zero.
+Indeed, any such term in $d(\alpha)$ sub-divides a block and if such a term maps to something non-zero then, considering a total order on this block compatible with this sub-division, it must be the case that the two sub-blocks are joined by an edge in the associated tree, and hence correspond to a term in $d(\mathsf{t}_\alpha)$.
+Hence this map is dg.

-Finally we observe that the constructed maps clearly factor the map from Corollary $\ref{PtoS}$, and so all are quasi-isomorphisms by the $2$ out of $3$ property. \end{proof}
+The composition of the two maps constructed above gives a map $C_\ast(P_n) \to C_\ast(\Delta_{n-1})$ which sends a TO partition to the cell indexed by the complement of its least block, and hence agrees with the map given in Corollary $\ref{PtoS}$.
+Finally, we observe that the these two maps and their composition are all quasi-isomorphisms by the $2$ out of $3$ property. \end{proof}

-In the case when $\phi$ is a graph of vertices and edges arranged in a line, the fiber $C_\ast(\phi)$ is an associahedron and this map from the permutohedron was constructed by Tonks in \cite{Tonks}.
+When $\phi$ is a graph of vertices and edges arranged in a line, the fiber $C_\ast(\phi)$ is an associahedron and this map from $P_n$ was constructed by Tonks in \cite{Tonks}.